themightyatom/trinityjs/README.md

 ## Dependencies

-The server uses Express, Handlebars and MySQL for storage.
-Other databases could be used.
-The sample clients are written in vanilla js, with the only dependencies being threejs and JQuery
+The server uses Express, Handlebars and MySQL for storage (other databases could be substituted) The sample clients are written in plain javascript (ES6), with the only dependencies being threejs and JQuery

 ## Target Users

 The platform is designed for javascript developers, particularly threejs developers, with or without experience with nodejs.
+It can also be used by 3D modellers with no programming experience.